splunk/public-o11y-docs/gdi/monitors/apache-activemq.md

 * Queue (Queue status)
 * Topic (Topic status)

-This integration is only available on Kubernetes and Linux since collectd plugins are not supported in Windows.
+This integration is only available on Kubernetes and Linux.

 This integration works with ActiveMQ 5.8.0 and higher.